splunk/splunk-connect-for-syslog/docs/sources/LogExtendedEventFormat/index.md

 The source documentation included below is a reference baseline for any product that sends data using the LEEF log path.

-Some vendors implement LEEF v2.0 format events incorrectly ommiting the required seperator field from the LEEF header and forcing the consumer to assume the value our observation has been the assumed value is most often tab `\t`.
-SC4S will be compatible with such assumptions but will not correctly process other non compliant formats.
+Some vendors implement LEEF v2.0 format events incorrectly, omitting the required seperator field from the LEEF header and forcing the consumer to assume the default tab `\t` character.
+SC4S will be compatible with this assumption, but will not correctly process other non-compliant formats.

-LEEF format allows for the inclusion of a field with the "raw" time "devTime" and allows the sender to specify the Java Time format in devTimeFormat.
-SC4S uses syslog-ng strptime format which is not directly translatable.
-The following formats are supported additional values can be requested via an issue on github.
+The LEEF format allows for the inclusion of a field `devTime` containing the device timestamp and allows the sender to also specify the format of this timestamp in another field called `devTimeFormat`, which uses the Java Time format.
+SC4S uses syslog-ng strptime format which is not directly translatable to the Java Time format.
+Therefore, SC4S has provided support for the following common formats.
+If needed, additional time formats can be requested via an issue on github.

 ```
     '%s.%f',